djalbat/the-occam-user-manual/getting-started.md

 ```

 Once you have the directory to hand, you need to add an alias to your terminal or command promopt's configuration file.
-Quite what this file is dependes on your setup.
+Exactly what this file is dependes on your system.
 On MacOS it will be either the `.bashrc` or `.bash_profile` file in your home directory.
 If you are not using MacOS then hopefully you will have enough knowledge of your system to know which file to edit.
 Moving swiftly on, assuming that the npm global installation directory is `/usr/local/bin`, add the following line to the requisite terminal or command prompt configuration file: